 Meet My Doctor: The Internet

 For most people, the internet has become their first pit stop when they are researching their symptoms.
-The patient can get hundreds of instant results in a routine symptom search with an endless sea of links to click, some of which may even contradict each other.
+The patient can get hundreds of instant results with an endless sea of links to click on, some of which may even contradict one another.

-Much of the information found on medical websites is written by laypeople, government agencies, and special interest groups.
+Unless there are medical credentials after someone's name (MD, PhD, etc), much of the information found on medical websites is written by lay people, government agencies, and special interest groups.

 Just like on HubPages, many authors of medical articles are not medical professionals.
-They are writers supplying content about a particular medical subject, which they have either have personal experience or they have researched it.
-Then they compile the pertinent facts into an article for publishing on a website.
+They are writers supplying content about a particular medical subject, of which they either have personal experience or they have researched it.
+Then they compile the pertinent facts into an article and publish it on a website.

 Where did they get their information?